Virtual-box-KA/CyberSecureX-Qualifier-2-Writeups/OSINT/Ghost-in-the-Wires.md

 1. UnethicalBuddy Posted, Write Ups for last CTF, got his Github from there.
 Nothing Exciting Over there.
 2. Then ethical-buddy, Single google search is enough to find his github.
 Nothing here as well.
 3. Couldn't find much about Robots_txt
-4. I searched for the discord username and got a github profile.
+4. I searched for the discord username `root_kitten` and got a github profile.

 Nothing found ;-;